Jan 14, 2025

 The SQE is cheaper… sort of.

 So this is true… but only technically.
-The SQE exam is predicted to set you back between £3,000 and £4,500 in total.
-SQE1 will cost between £1,100 and £1,650.
-SQE2 will cost between £1,900 and £2,850.
-But before you get too excited about turning your back on those £15,000+ LPC fees, those figures don’t include additional training.
-The courses designed to get you ready for the SQE will no doubt have their own price tags.
+As of January 2025, the SQE1 costs £1,888 to complete, while the SQE2 costs £2,902 to complete.
+But before you get too excited about turning your back on those £15,000+ LPC fees, those figures don’t include additional training or resources.
+The courses and resources available designed to get you ready for the SQE will no doubt have their own price tags.
 There will be various ways that you can fund the SQE, though!

 The SQE works in conjunction with Qualifying Work Experience, whereas the LPC and GDL work in conjunction with a training contract

-This is quite a major distinction and given that it’s still a long time until kick-off for the SQE, there isn’t a huge amount of information about how firms will respond.
 It’s generally agreed that some form of on-the-job learning is an essential component to becoming a solicitor.
 At the moment, this manifests in the training contract, after your GDL and LPC.
-Once the SQE comes into play, it gets a whole lot broader.
-Instead of a training contract at one firm, you’ll be able to use Qualifying Work Experience from up to four different places, including things like pro bono and placements.
+With the introduction of the SQE, it gets a whole lot broader.
+For those who have secured a training contract (congratulations!), the two years of training during your training contract will count towards the Qualifying Work Experience.
+Additionally, instead of undertaking a training contract at one firm, you’ll be able to use Qualifying Work Experience from up to four different places, including things like pro bono and placements.
 As long as it totals two years, and the work is signed off by an SRA-approved supervisor, you’re good to go.

 If you’re currently working as a paralegal (or plan to be), you’re in luck—you can use experience acquired before, during and after your SQE years.
 Compare that to the current system, which rigidly cumulates in a training contract.
 A lot more flexible, huh?